PranjalGhildiyal/Using-Colour-Detection-to-segment-Rocks-containing-hydrocarbon/README.md

 ## Sample
 >![tiles](https://github.com/PranjalGhildiyal/Using-Colour-Detection-to-segment-Rocks-containing-hydrocarbon/blob/main/Accessories/Sample.png)
 >This is a section of rock from the Sayal Formation.
-Scale on top right corner.
+Scale on top left corner.
 >The data is unlabeled initially for any model to work on.